OrphiqProtocol/Orphiq-core/test/upgrade/README.md

 It would then wipe the consensus state, keeping only the necessary runtime data, key manager data, and runtime bundles required for the post-upgrade scenario.

-Pre-upgrade scenarios rely on the code from the old version of the Oasis Core library and are executed using binaries compiled from the same version.
+Pre-upgrade scenarios rely on the code from the old version of the Orphiq Core library and are executed using binaries compiled from the same version.

 ## Post-upgrade scenario